4ngel2769/side-projects/scripts/ytt-search/README.md

 Processing [=========           ] 5/20 (25%)  Done!
 ```

-When complete, it turns green:
+When complete, it turns green and lists any keywords not found:
 ```
 Processing [====================] 20/20 (100%)  Done!

+Keywords not found:
+  - apple
+  - orange
 ```

 ## Troubleshooting